 Please note that the above dollar amounts are the base fines.
 The actual amount of a ticket will be significantly greater because of fees and assessments.

-(For similar accusations or charges in Nevada, please see our article on Minor Possession of Alcohol in Nevada Law (NRS 202.020).
-And, for similar accusations or charges in Colorado, please see our article on Colorado “Minor in Possession” of Alcohol or Marijuana
+For similar accusations or charges in Nevada, please see our article on Minor Possession of Alcohol in Nevada Law (NRS 202.020).
+For similar accusations or charges in Colorado, please see our article on Colorado “Minor in Possession” of Alcohol or Marijuana.

 - See same.